• Skip to primary navigation

 1. Centralized Or Decentralized?
 What Is The Model Here?

-Another reason for mistrust is obviously the duality of centralization and decentralization model present in the entire idea of Libra.
+Another reason for mistrust is obviously the duality of the centralization and decentralization model present in the entire idea of Libra.

 While Bitcoin is an entirely decentralized system without any central authority, Libra seems to be wanting to ride on both carriages.
 Libra will be decentralized because it is based on blockchain, and members would be able to keep track of the transactions.
 But it is also centralized because of the presence of the Libra Association, the regulatory body.